The Techniques of Guitar Playing

 Buy it via the publisher or Amazon.com: The Techniques of Guitar Playing

 One of my favourite things about running this site and working in the guitar world is connecting with great artists of our time.
 Last year I connected in person with one of my longtime heroes, Kazuhito Yamashita.
 For this post I connected with an artist that I can confidently say is one of the most important and influential names in contemporary guitar and new music, Seth Josel.
-All you need to do is go to his website to learn why.
-Josel has performed over a hundred new music premieres, countless commissions, recordings, radio performances – not to mention being a co-founder of Sheer Pluck, the most important database resource for new music on guitar.
-When Seth contacted me about his new book and agreed to also do an interview I was very excited.
+Josel has performed over a hundred new music premieres, countless commissions, recordings, radio performances, and is a co-founder of Sheer Pluck, the most important database resource for new music on guitar.
+When Seth contacted me about his new book and agreed to do an interview I was very excited.
 Plus, with composer and co-author Ming Tsao this release has even further weight and interest.
 Ming Tsao has had his works performed by many of the great musicians of our day and is professor of composition at Gothenburg University.

 You can view the table of contents at Baerenreiter but the main sections look at: Techniques of the right and left hands; Special harmonies and percussive techniques; The main instruments of the guitar family and their potential; Possible ways of notating contemporary guitar literature.
 However, the book dives much further into the possibilities with detailed charts on far ranging techniques such as multiphonics, bitones, and prepared guitar.
 It also comes with a CD for an auditory experience.